notbrood/Quiz-App/README.md

 # Quiz App
- a basic quiz app made to learn the basics of Kotlin/Android Studio
+ A basic quiz app made to learn the basics of Kotlin/Android Studio

 ## Libs and Techniques